 More train travel suggestions for the UK

-If you are adventurous it is possible to visit Paris (and see the Eiffel Tower) from London for a day trip.
+If you are adventurous it is possible to visit Paris (and see the Eiffel Tower or take a stroll along the Seine) from London for a day trip.
 This is one of the Eurostar day trips from London to consider (Amsterdam and Brussels are also possible) and while it is tiring I would say DO IT!

-You can find out more about organising a trip to Paris from London in our guide to travelling on the Eurostar.
+You can find out more about organising a trip to Paris from London in our guide here.